JVM Runtime Metrics

 The JVM Runtime Metrics feature allows you to view heap and non-heap memory, as well as garbage collection activity, for any app that runs inside of the Java Virtual Machine (JVM).
 This includes (but is not limited to) apps written in Java, Clojure, Gradle, Lein, Maven, Scala, and JRuby,

-JVM Runtime Metrics are available for all paid dynos (Hobby and above) and Private Spaces.
+JVM Runtime Metrics are available for all dynos except for

 For general information on language specific metrics, please refer to the language runtime metrics parent document.